 Prerequisite: Admission to the Vocational Nursing Program.

 Co-requisite: Concurrent enrollment in VONUR 4, 6, and 7

 Emphasizes basic nursing skills necessary to create and maintain a hygienic, comfortable, safe patient environment.
 Utilizes the concept of homeostasis as the basis for organizing nursing content.
+May not be repeated.
 LR